 To learn more about our food system check out the UBC Food System Stakeholders campus map (below) where you can see first-hand the diversity of food providers at UBC, and find links to more information about each of the providers.

-The UBC Food System Project (UBCFSP) is a collaborative, community-based action research project initiated jointly by the UBC SEEDS Program and the UBC Faculty of Land and Food Systems.
-Since 2001, the project has engaged over 1,900 students, campus food representatives and faculty members to enhance the sustainability of the campus food system.
+The UBC Food System Project (UBCFSP) is a collaborative, cross-campus initiative that brings together partners in academics, operations, and research to further advance UBC’s food sustainability initiatives and food systems.
+It was initiated jointly by the UBC SEEDS Program and the UBC Faculty of Land and Food Systems.
+Since 2001, the project has engaged over 1,900 students, campus food representatives and faculty members in 250 projects across 30 courses to enhance the sustainability of the campus food system.

 1) To move the UBC campus food system towards sustainability, by:

 - Facilitating a shared vision of a sustainable food system among project partners

 - Coordinating project partners and other key campus food systems stakeholders in their efforts to improve the campus food system

 - Creating Campus as a Living Lab projects as a vehicle to address opportunities to improve the UBC food system

 2) To positively impact the movement towards the sustainability of the larger BC, Canadian, North American and global food systems, by: